browserengineering/book/book/accessibility.md

 To support all this, browsers structure the page as a tree and use that tree to interact with the screen reader.
-The higher levels of the tree represent items like paragraphs, headings, or navigation menus, while lower levels represent text, links, or buttons. ^[Generally speaking, the OS APIs consume this tree like a data model, and the actual tree and data model exposed to the OS APIs is platform-specific.]
+The higher levels of the tree represent items like paragraphs, headings, or navigation menus, while lower levels represent text, links, or buttons.^[Generally speaking, the OS APIs consume this tree like a data model, and the actual tree and data model exposed to the OS APIs is platform-specific.]